adeo/mozaic-design-system/src/pages/Contributing/Designers/index.md

 ---
-title: 'Definition of Done for symbols'
+title: 'Definition of Done for Sketch symbols contribution'
 order:  13
 ---